-An irregular floor will ring alarm bells, rolling a ball on the floor will indicate if your floor is level or whether re levelling is required.
+An irregular floor will ring alarm bells, rolling a ball on the floor will indicate if your floor is level or whether re-leveling is required.

-Twisting of a wall or bowing are things that may signal a issue or possibly in extreme instances impending collapse of a wall
+Twisting of a wall or bowing are things that may signal an issue or possibly in extreme instances impending collapse of a wall